Mendix 7 Now Available: The Sophisticated High Productivity Platform for the Digital Enterprise

 They can still, of course, be invited to collaborate on development projects at any time.
 Users that have been invited into an app will land the app’s Buzz feed (the social media stream of your collaborative project workspace) whenever they access the Developer Portal.
 From there they can immediately start working on the app, introduce requirements, monitor project status, etc.

 New developers are now provided with a set of app templates to choose from to jumpstart their development efforts.
 Once they have selected a template, they are guided through how to get started developing their app using the Mendix Modeler.

 There are two buttons that can be found on every page of the portal: “View App” and “Edit App”.
 As its name suggests, “View App” will launch the deployed app so that you can view it from a business user’s perspective.
 The “Edit App” button will launch the Desktop Modeler (or our forthcoming Web Modeler when available).

 We’ve also improved portal performance in a number of areas, including when commenting, handling feedback or completing sprints.

-We have completely redesigned Mendix App for increased team collaboration and rebuilt it on Mendix 7.
-Mendix App allows stakeholders to stay engaged with their delivery teams when they’re away from their desks.
+We have completely redesigned the Mendix App for increased team collaboration and rebuilt it on Mendix 7.
+The Mendix App allows stakeholders to stay engaged with their delivery teams when they’re away from their desks.
 They can share their thoughts using the Buzz social feed, follow up on team activity or discuss app features while on the move—or simply without firing up the Mendix Developer Portal.